galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-strands/tutorial.md

 The rerun button can be a huge help as you run more complex tools.

-> ### {% icon tip %} Empty result?
+> ### {% icon tip %} Tip: Empty result?
 >
 > If you used Method 2 and didn't explicitly set the dataset, then you ran Filter on the `Genes, forward strand` dataset.
-None of the genes in the forward strand dataset have "-" in column 6 so all of them were filtered out from the resutlt.
+None of the genes in the forward strand dataset have "-" in column 6 so all of them were filtered out from the result.
 >
 > Try again and set the dataset to your `Genes` dataset.
 {: .tip}